 Basha Miao Village

-Adult Ceremony: Like men of the Imperial Dynasties, most Basha men-folk still wear their hair long.
+Like men of the Imperial Dynasties, most Basha men-folk still wear their hair long.
 As little children, Basha boys, like girls, have to keep their hair until they are 16 years old.
-The Adult Ceremony is when the boy becoming a man is held and he is allowed to decide whether to keep his long hair.
+The Adult Ceremony is when the boy becoming a man is held and the boys are allowed to decide whether to keep their long hair or not.
 The Adult ceremony is held to have a young man's head shaved or to keep his hair which is twisted and coiled atop the head.

 Solo Adventure Tips:

 It is 5 kilometers from Congjiang.

 How to Get There?

 It is 5 kilometers from Congjiang.
 Visitors can hire a car to get there.
 It will cost 10Yuan to take a tricycle or 3Yuan to take a agricultural car.

 Travel Confidently with Us